ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 We see when x1 = 0, the y-intercepts are different for the binary values of x2.
 With an interaction term, the effect of x1 on y is different for the two x2-values.

-beta_2 is the difference in the intercepts obtained with the x2-values, and beta_3 is the difference in slopes of x1 obtained with the x2-values.
-The regression lines might or might not intersect.

 The larger the difference in slopes or regression coefficients, larger the interaction effect on the response.

 📌 Note

 Higher-order interactions between features are possible.